• Skip to primary navigation

 • Rigatoni.
 Rigatoni’s wide, tubular shape and ridged exterior is perfect for this recipe, because it catches all of the sauce and stands up to its hearty texture.
 You could substitute another similarly shaped pasta, like penne or ziti, but I think rigatoni works best (plus, I mean, this recipe is called “rigatoni”).

 • Sausage.
-Use your favorite type of sausage (sweet or spicy), or you can even substitute ground beef.
+Use your favorite type of sausage (sweet or spicy), or you can even substitute ground beef, chicken, or turkey.
 For a vegetarian pasta, you can skip the meat entirely, but you will need to add in some flavor enhancers (veggies like mushrooms or eggplant would be great!) since much of the flavor in this dish comes from the sausage.

 • Spices.
-Besides the seasoning blend, we’ll be adding some additional basil, onion powder, salt, black pepper, and crushed red pepper flakes.
-You can leave out the crushed red pepper flakes if you don’t care for the heat.
+Besides the Italian seasoning blend, we’ll be adding some additional basil, onion powder, black pepper, and crushed red pepper flakes.
+You can leave out the crushed red pepper flakes if you don’t care for the heat, though I find this amount is mild enough for most people, even my kids.

 • Cream.
-We’ll use a small amount of heavy cream, double cream, or whipping cream to add a subtle richness and thickness to the sauce.
-Do not substitute milk or your sauce could curdle!
+We’ll use a splash of heavy cream, double cream, or whipping cream to add a subtle richness and thickness to the sauce.
+Don’t substitute milk or your sauce could curdle!

 • Parmesan.
 A sprinkling of parmesan in our sauce helps to thicken it and adds a lovely savory flavor.
 You can always add more on top for garnish when serving too!